The burnt offering

 "But when a private individual sins, his offering must be either a female kid or a female lamb without blemish, or, if he is too poor to provide one of these, a turtledove" (article on the sin offering).

-On the Feast of Atonement, wherein all Israel fasted before God, the High Priest began the festival with two sin offerings.
+On the Feast of Atonement, wherein all Israel fasted before God, the High Priest began the festival with two sin sacrifices.
 The first, a bullock, was for his own sins (and those of his household) while the second, a male kid of the goats, was for all the transgressions of the people (Leviticus 16:3, 5 - 16).

 In ancient Israel a woman, forty days after giving birth to a male or eighty days for a female, was required to bring both a burnt (a lamb of the first year) and sin (a young pigeon or turtledove) offering to the temple (Leviticus 12).
 If the woman was poor and unable to afford a lamb, she could buy two pigeons or two turtledoves to cover these offerings.
 This is precisely what Mary and Joseph did forty days after the birth of Christ (Luke 2:22 - 24).